- Bones of knee Joint

 Meniscal tears may be produced by Injuries to menisci are commonly produced by the twisting strains in a slightly flexed knee, as in kicking a football.

 The medial meniscus is more vulnerable to injury than the lateral meniscus because of its fixity to the tibial collateral ligament, and because of greater excursion during rotator movements.
-The lateral meniscus is protected by the popliteus which pulls it backwards so that it is not crushed between the articular surfaces.
+The lateral meniscus is protected by the popliteus which pulls it backward so that it is not crushed between the articular surfaces.

 Injuries to cruciate ligaments are also common.
 The anterior cruciate ligament is more commonly damaged than the posterior.
 It may be injured in violent hyperextension of the knee or in anterior dislocation of the tibia.
 The posterior ligament is injured in posterior dislocation of the tibia.